Singapore starts talks with Australia on digital economy pact

 Both countries will also explore deepening cooperation on data protection and cross-border data flows, among other areas.

-"With the digital economy of South-east Asia expected to triple by 2025, this Agreement will lay the groundwork for bilateral digital economy cooperation geared towards enabling our companies to tap on this regional growth," said Mr Chan in a joint Singapore-Australia press release issued on Saturday.
+"With the digital economy of South-east Asia expected to triple by 2025, this Agreement will lay the groundwork for bilateral digital economy cooperation geared towards enabling our companies to tap on this regional growth," said Mr Chan in a joint Singapore-Australia press release issued yesterday.

-In January this year, on the sidelines of the World Economic Forum meeting in Davos, Australia, Japan and Singapore hosted a meeting for World Trade Organisation members to start talks for governing electronic commerce.
+In January, on the sidelines of the World Economic Forum meeting in Davos, Australia, Japan and Singapore hosted a meeting for World Trade Organisation members to start talks for governing electronic commerce.

-In May this year, Singapore, Chile and New Zealand announced trilateral talks to set standards for digital trade.
+In May, Singapore, Chile and New Zealand announced trilateral talks to set standards for digital trade.

 On the Australia-Singapore digital economy pact talks, Mr Birmingham said: "It will provide support to the global trading system at a time of regional economic uncertainty.